How to do Disneyland in a Day

 So, now you’re in the park, but you’re still ten minutes early.
 Don’t forget to grab a map and the showtimes guide (or you can find all of that plus live wait times on the official Disneyland app).
 When you walk through the gates you will see the Mickey Mouse face garden.
 You then have the choice to go to the left or the right.
 Both feed onto Main Street so choose the path of least resistance.

-There are characters around the beginning of main street that you can line up and take your photos with.
+There are characters around the beginning of Main Street that you can line up and take your photos with.
 If it’s not important, wave and keep going!
 Before the park officially opens is a great time to get a photo of your group in front of the Mickey Garden or the castle.
 Don’t wait, get the photo done right away.
 You know, before your hair gets wet and the heat makes your face melt.

 The shops are also open, so don’t think that if you’re early that you’ll just be standing around.
 Mosey your way down Main Street.
 Check out the windows in the store fronts, they are spectacular.
 If you’re early enough, you will eventually be stopped by a rope.
 Once the park opens, there will be an announcement, and BAM!
 The magic begins.